• Art Magazine

 Mon., January 15, 2024, 15:31 CET

-"Le Rêve" is a picture from 1927.
-It was created in a time when Pablo Picasso's interest was particularly interested in surrealism , but also his new love Marie Therese Walter.
-Both the new art flow and the woman can be found in the picture, whereby the extent of the respective influences can be classified quite differently.
+"Le Rêve" is a painting from 1927.
+It was created at a time when Pablo Picasso was particularly interested in surrealism, but also in his new love, Marie Therese Walter.
+Both the new art movement and the woman are reflected in the painting, although the extent of their respective influences can be categorised quite differently.

 Pablo Picasso: "Le Rêve - The Dream" (1932), limited reproduction